CS3219-AY2324S1/ay2324s1-course-assessment-g32/README.md

 Note: if you delete these accounts via the user profile management functionalities, you may have from restart the pre-testing steps to get back the accounts.

+### Optional Testing of API endpoints

+If you wish to test individual microservice's API, you can refer to our [API endpoints](API_Endpoints.md).

 ## Post-testing

 After testing, open a terminal at the root directory